evandroeisinger/editore.js/README.md

 </form>
 ```

-Instantiate a new editor passing it's wrapper element:
+Instantiate a new editor passing its wrapper element:
 ```javascript
 var editor = new Editor(document.getElementById('editor'));
 ```